blockmason/link-workshop/activity2/activity2.md

 ![Send test Ether](images/MetaMask_ether_faucet.png)

-> Copy the private keys of these two accounts. **Note: In general, you should not disclose your priviate key to anyone as it can be used to steal assets held in your acocunt~**
+> Copy the private keys of the first account. **Note: In general, you should not disclose your priviate key to anyone as it can be used to steal assets held in your acocunt~**

 ![Copy MetaMask private keys](images/MetaMask_access_private_keys.png)

 > And export them to local environment variables
 ```
     export PK_ACCOUNT_1='paste your account 1 private key'

-    export PK_ACCOUNT_2='paste your account 2 private key'
 ```

 > Install the `ethereumjs-tx` (https://github.com/ethereumjs/ethereumjs-tx) library